A new characterization of the holographic entropy cone: The majorization test

 A couple of notational housekeeping items will make our task less laborious going forward.
 First, from \eqref{deltaQ}, we see that the different values of $\tOmega$, i.e.\ the different null rays of $\mathscr{L}$, make independent contributions.
 Therefore, we henceforth fix a value of $\tOmega$ and drop the explicit dependence on it.
 We should therefore think of $\wdef$ as a function solely of $u$, defined on the interval $(-\infty,0)$.
-Second, it will be useful to write the information quantity $\ANR{\QQ}{\XX}$ so that every term has coefficient $\pm1$: \be \ANR{\QQ}{\XX}=\sum_{n=1}^N\mathsf{S}(\I_n)-\sum_{n=1}^N\mathsf{S}(\J_n)\,, \ee where $\I_n$ are the composite regions appearing in $\ANR{\QQ}{\XX}$ with positive coefficients and $\J_n$ are those appearing with negative coefficients.
+Second, we will asssume that $\QQ$ has integer coefficients.
+This is not an essential assumption, and we will relax it at the end of the subsection, but it will simplify the presentation.
+Accordingly, we write the information quantity $\ANR{\QQ}{\XX}$ so that every term has coefficient $\pm1$: \be \ANR{\QQ}{\XX}=\sum_{n=1}^N\mathsf{S}(\I_n)-\sum_{n=1}^N\mathsf{S}(\J_n)\,, \ee where $\I_n$ are the composite regions appearing in $\ANR{\QQ}{\XX}$ with positive coefficients and $\J_n$ are those appearing with negative coefficients.
 The same region $\I$ will appear multiple times in the list of $\I_n$s if $\mathsf{S}(\I)$ has coefficient greater than 1 in $\ANR{\QQ}{\XX}$, and similarly for the negative coefficients.
-From the fact that the total of the coefficients of $\ANR{\QQ}{\XX}$ vanishes, we know that the number $N$ of $\I_n$s equals the number of $\J_n$s.
-In this notation, \eqref{deltaQ} tells us that the inequality $\QQ(\vec{\mathsf{S}})\ge0$ is safe against the perturbation \eqref{eq:perturbation} as long as \be \sum_{n=1}^N \wdef(u_{\I_n})\ge\sum_{n=1}^N \wdef(u_{\J_n})\,. \ee Recall that, for any region $X$, $u_X$ is given by \eqref{udef}.
+From the fact that the total of the coefficients of $\ANR{\QQ}{\XX}$ vanishes, we know that the number $N$ of $\I_n$s (not to be confused with the number of elementary regions $\N$) equals the number of $\J_n$s.
+In this notation, \eqref{deltaQ} tells us that the inequality $\QQ(\vec{\mathsf{S}})\ge0$ is safe against the perturbation \eqref{eq:perturbation} as long as \be \sum_{n=1}^N \wdef(u_{\I_n})\ge\sum_{n=1}^N \wdef(u_{\J_n})\, , \ee where, for any region $X$, by \eqref{udef}, $u_\I=u_\XX+\sum_{\YY_i\subseteq \I}b_i$.